swanhong/fully-encrypted-ml/README.md

 The arguments are as follows:
 	- `--t`: Specifies the target option.
 In this case, it's protocol.
 	- `--bit-len`: The bit length of primes used for the DCR group.
 To ensure 128-bit security, this parameter should be chosen as 3072.
 Option: (10, 100, 3072)
-	- `--dim`: The dimensions. first input set the input dimension, and the next inputs set the following dimentions
+	- `--dim`: The dimensions. first input set the input dimension, and the next inputs set the following dimensions
 	- `--n-decomp`: Decomposition parameter

 ### Run ML with UCI datasets